esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

 - bottom/top
 - back/front

+Depends on how you've constructed the affine matrix; thankfully there is in depth coverage of the issue [the nibabel documentation] (https://nipy.org/nibabel/coordinate_systems.html)
-Depends on how you've constructed the affine matrix, but for the data we're dealing with it always refers to:
+For most of the the data we're dealing with we use a RAS coordinate system so it always refers to:

 - Right
 - Anterior
 - Superior

+Here we must note a practical point.
+Radiologists and nuclear medicine specialists like to look at images in a certain layout.
+The patient's right side will be on the physical left of the image.
+This is a display convention that is the opposite of how a lot of NiFTIs are set up by scientists.
+If you want your results to be used by actual medical specialists, you probably need to translate your images to thier conventions.
+Remember medical specialists may have to read hundreds of images a day, so they want thier process streamlined, not to worry about flipping around images so they can understand them.

 Applying the affine matrix (`t2_affine`) is done through using a *linear map* (matrix multiplication) on voxel coordinates (defined in `t2_data`).

 ![](fig/coordinate_systems.png)

-The concept of an affine matrix may seem confusing at first but an example might help gain an intuition:
+The concept of an affine matrix may seem confusing at first but essentially it allows us to figure out real world distances and locations.

-Suppose we have two voxels located at the the following coordinates:
-$(64, 100, 2)$

-And we wanted to know what the distances between these two voxels are in terms of real world distances (millimetres).
+If we wanted to know what the distances between these two voxels are in terms of real world distances (millimetres).
 This information cannot be derived from using voxel coordinates so we turn to the **affine matrix**.

+NIfTI images, by definition, have an affine with the voxel coordinates relating to the real world coordinates in RAS+ encoded space.
-Now, the affine matrix we'll be using happens to be encoded in **RAS**.
+So here the affine matrix we'll be using will be encoded in **RAS**.
 That means once we apply the matrix our coordinates are as follows:
 `(Right, Anterior, Superior)`

+In the R axis, positive values mean move right, negative values mean move left.
-So increasing a coordinate value in the first dimension corresponds to moving to the right of the person being scanned.
+In the A axis, positive values mean move forward, negative values mean move posterior In the S axis, positive values mean move up, negative values mean move inferior So increasing a coordinate value in the first dimension corresponds to moving to the right of the person being scanned, and so on.

-Applying our affine matrix yields the following coordinates:
-$(10.25, 30.5, 9.2)$

-This means that:

-- Voxel 1 is `90.23 - 10.25 = 79.98` in the R axis.
-Positive values mean move right
-- Voxel 1 is `0.2 - 30.5 = -30.3` in the A axis.
-Negative values mean move posterior
-- Voxel 1 is `2.15 - 9.2 = -7.05` in the S axis.
-Negative values mean move inferior

 ## Functional MRI data